yhagio/tutorialedge.net/content/post/webdev/how-to-work-with-css3-variables.md

 #### Source Code

+Now if we have a look at the full source code to the above example.
+You'll see our two html elements and the `style` tag below them which contains our CSS.
+We define the `--light-blue` variable in our :root element and then we reference this on the first line of the `.box` and `.text` rules for different properties.

-Below you'll find the full source code to the above example.
-Obviously the larger your css file and the more places that you use this distinct variable, the more worthwhile it's going to be for you if you ever need to quickly change colors on the fly.
+With these variables the larger your css file and the more places that you use this distinct variable, the more worthwhile it's going to be for you if you ever need to quickly change colors on the fly.

 ~~~html
 <div class="box"></div>